QuantEcon/lecture-python-programming.myst/lectures/numpy.md

 result
 ```

-Broadcasting is more efficient than the `for` loop because we avoid the overhead of arithmentic operations in high-level Python code.
+Broadcasting is more efficient than the `for` loop because we avoid the overhead of arithmetic operations in high-level Python code.

 In some cases, both operands will be expanded.